Approved 5/2/97

 Section 2.
 Each year one-third of the Delegates of the Assembly shall be elected.

 Section 5.
 The nomination of Delegates shall be held each year in April.
-Each member of the Assembly shall be mailed a nominating ballot.
-Each member of the Assembly may nominate one member of the Assembly from a Basic Science department and one member of the Assembly from a Clinical department.
-The deadline for the return of the nominating ballot shall be stated on the ballot and shall not be more than two weeks after the mailing of the ballot.
-Nominations received after the deadline for the return of nominating ballots shall not be considered.
-To be valid, a nominating ballot must be signed by the member of the Assembly making the nomination.
+Faculty shall receive a nominating ballot electronically.
+Each member of the faculty is requested to self-nominate and/or ask that another faculty member self-nominate for one of the respective Basic Science or Clinical Science positions open for that academic year (July 1 to June 30).
+The deadline for the return of the nominating ballot shall be stated on the ballot and shall not be more than two weeks after sending the electronic nomination ballot.
+Nominations returned after the deadline shall be invalid.

-Section 11.
+Section 9.
 A Delegate desiring to resign shall submit his/her resignation in writing to the Secretary-Treasurer of the Assembly, who shall present it to the Executive Board.

 Election of Officers

-Section 1.
-The Delegates of the Assembly shall elect a President, President-elect, and Secretary-Treasurer from among the 24 Delegates and 6 Alternates.
-They shall also elect Basic Science and Clinical Science Representatives to serve on the Administrative Council of the School of Medicine.
-After the election of new Delegates in May, the President shall: 1) distribute a complete list of Delegates and Alternates for the following academic year to the incoming Delegates and Alternates, and 2) shall solicit at least two nominations for President-elect, Secretary-Treasurer and the two representatives to the Administrative Council.
+Section 2.
+After the election of new Delegates, the President shall: 1) distribute a complete list of Delegates for the following academic year to the Delegates and 2) shall solicit nominations for President-elect, Secretary-Treasurer and the two representatives to the Administrative Council.
 The nominator must ensure that the nominee is willing to serve in the capacity for which he or she is nominated.
 The two persons receiving the most nominations for each office will be placed on the ballot.
-Only Delegates with two or more years remaining as Delegates are eligible for nomination as President-elect.
+The President shall strongly encourage that at least 2 nominations for each office are on the ballot.
+If a delegate in the third year of their current term is elected to the office of President-elect, then the term of that delegate shall be extended to include a fourth year during which they, as President, will serve as member-at-large.
+When the President becomes a member at large, his/her original delegate seat will become vacant, at which time the faculty will elect a new delegate to serve a 3-year term as stipulated in the Bylaws.
 These officers shall perform the duties prescribed by these bylaws and by the parliamentary authority adopted by the Assembly.
 Additional officers may be elected if necessary.

 Section 3.
 The officers elected by ballot will serve for one year or until their successors are elected, and their term of office shall begin at the close of the meeting at which they are elected.
-When a Delegate has served a full term as President-elect, that Delegate shall automatically become the President for the next term.
+When a Delegate has served a full term as President-elect that Delegate shall automatically become the President for the next term.

 Section 4.
 No Delegates shall hold more than one office at a time, and no Delegate shall be eligible to serve more than two consecutive terms in the same office.
 The President may not be elected President-elect for the succeeding term.